kacperbojakowski/final-project/04-learning-the-basics/3-content-design/index.md

 * Accessibility
 * Technical aspects

 Technicalities are abundant in web-published content.
-Technical testing may involve: searching for broken links, checking how well the content scales (web responsiveness), how accurate search results are, and so on.
+Technical testing may involve searching for broken links, checking how well the content scales (web responsiveness), how accurate search results are, and so on.

 ![Treejack](../../images/treejack.jpg)
 *With UX testing tools like [Treejack](https://www.optimalworkshop.com/treejack/), you can ask readers for feedback on your information architecture.* | Image source: [Optimal Workshop](https://www.optimalworkshop.com/wp-content/uploads/2020/03/product-screenshot_treejack.png)

 Whether online or printed, your documentation should always be reviewed.
 Peer reviews can be performed by other technical writers, editors, translators, technical experts, and the like.
 In bigger companies like Google, your content may pass even 4–5 reviews before it's published[^1].

 > 💡 **TIP:** In some companies, technical writers struggle with getting feedback.
 It can be difficult to get your busy colleagues to review your content.
-If you suspect that your experts don't actually read what you send them, try this trick: intentionally write something nonsensical in your draft and see if they spot it.
+If you suspect that your experts don't read what you send them, try this trick: intentionally write something nonsensical in your draft and see if they spot it.
 If not, then point it out; this should draw their attention[^2].

 [^1]: [(Górski, 2022)](../../11-about/#university-materials)
 [^2]: Hat tip to Daniel Barrio Fierro for sharing this anecdote.